-Click below to see reviews and photos of dozens of trails we've travelled by wheelchair; how far we got and what we thought about it [last updated 04-21-08]
+Click below to see access reviews and photos of over a hundred trails we've travelled by wheelchair; how far we got and what we thought about it...

-I made these trips using Invacare Arrow power wheelchairs and usually the assistance of my very fit 64 year old husband.
-Since I have also hiked on crutches and with other chairs both power and manual--and less capable assistants--I have some perspective on differing needs, and try to give pertinent information on such factors as soft going, bumpiness, availability of benches, and uncertainty when one winter's erosion may make a trail unusable.
+I made these trips using Invacare Arrow power wheelchairs and usually the assistance of my very fit but by now 69 year old husband.
+Since I have also hiked on crutches and with other chairs both power and manual--and less capable assistants--I have some perspective on differing needs, and try to give pertinent information on such factors as soft going, bumpiness, availability of benches, and uncertainty, as when one storm's erosion could make a trail unusable.

 The linked indices, one of areas and cities, the other of parks in alphabetical order let you go directly to a particular review.
 The map has links so you can check out different areas.